soenneker/soenneker.reflection.cache/README.md

 ParameterInfo?[] parameters = methodInfo.GetParameters(); // <-- not cached, repeat calls are slow
 ```

-### Notes
+### Tips

+- Almost all of the `Cached` methods (e.g. `GetCachedParameters()` vs `GetParameters()` are faster due to the final preparation needed to match System.Reflection.
 - Consider if caching is even necessary for your use case.
 If you're only calling Reflection once, it may not be worth it.
-- Be thoughtful of your memory footprint and where/when you dispose of the cache.
+- Caching isn't free.
+Be thoughtful of your memory footprint and where/when you dispose of the cache.

+### Notes

 - A cache removal mechanism is needing to be built yet.
 - Many Reflection functionalities are not yet implemented, and could benefit from caching.
 - If you see something that could be improved (performance or allocation), please open an issue or PR.